A GL(3) converse theorem via a "beyond endoscopy" approach: Introduction

-Poisson in $D_1$ (which is much longer than $D_2$) produces the congruence $n\equiv m$ (mod $D_2$) which has to be an equality due to the size condition, as in the ${\rm GL}(2)$ case.
-At this point there is no oscillation any more and we end up with $X B(1, m)$.
+Poisson summation in $D_1$ (which is much longer than $D_2$) produces the congruence $n\equiv m$ (mod $D_2$) which has to be an equality due to the size condition, as in the ${\rm GL}(2)$ case.
+At this point there is no oscillation anymore and we end up with $X B(1, m)$.
 Note that instead of a single Voronoi step we need the combination Voronoi-reciprocity-Voronoi.

-This global argument has a local counterpart, and indeed it turns out that the ${\rm GL}(3)$ Kuznetsov kernel is a combination of two Voronoi kernels and a ``diagonal'' gamma factor reflecting reciprocity, i.e.\ its double Mellin transform is essentially This identity has not yet appeared in the literature, we will prove it in a precise form in Lemma \ref{kernelequal} below.
-The ${\rm GL}(3)$ analogue of the Sears-Titchmarsh inversion formula is due to Buttcane \cite{Buttcane2022}.
+This global argument has an important local counterpart, and it turns out that the ${\rm GL}(3)$ Kuznetsov kernel is a convolution of two Voronoi kernels and a ``diagonal'' exponential reflecting reciprocity, i.e.\ its double Mellin transform is with $\gamma(s, \pi) = L_{\infty}(1-s, \tilde{\pi})/L_{\infty}(s, \pi)$.
+This identity has not yet appeared in the literature, and we will prove it in a precise form in Lemma \ref{kernelequal} below.
+There is a $p$-adic analogue of this formula of which we state the following special case: if $\chi, \psi$ are two non-trivial characters modulo $p$, then the finite double Mellin transform of the long Weyl element Kloosterman sum as in \eqref{KNDecomposition} satisfies

-This is in a nutshell the content of the present paper.
-Making this argument precise, however, takes the next 50 pages and involves a gigantic alphabet of summation variables.
-More precisely, we will prove the following theorem.
+where $\tau$ denotes the Gau{\ss} sum.
+We prove and discuss this identity in Section \ref{sec23}.
+It is the analogue of the classical ${\rm GL}(2)$ formula $\sum_{n \, (\text{mod } p)} S(n, 1, p) \chi(n) = \tau(\chi)^2.$ The key point is that the kernels of the local orbital integrals in the ${\rm GL}(3)$ relative trace formula can be expressed in terms of concrete automorphic data.